 - Light Work Photography Grant: Honorable Mention (2021)

 - Resident artist at AiR 351 in Lisbon, Portugal (2019)

 - Resident artist at La Asociación Jiwar Creació i Societat in Barcelona, Spain (2019)

 - Philadelphia Photo Arts Center's Contemporary Photography Competition: Honorable Mention recognition (2018), awarded by the MoMA's Assistant Curator of Photography

 Exhibitions and Presentations (Selected)

-- Home Land /Domov Poda, group exhibition at the Gem Center for the Arts, Boise, Idaho (2019)
+- Home Land /Domov Poda, Gem Center for the Arts, Boise, Idaho (2019)